estnltk/estnltk/docs/tutorials/prettyprinter.rst

 text processing.

 PrettyPrinter is capable of very different types of visualization.
 From  visualization of simple given word to multiple and overlapping word types and even parts of whole sentences.
-Here is a list of porperties that can be modified with the help of PrettyPrinter and the matching name of the value that the module is expecting:
+Here is a list of properties that can be modified with the help of PrettyPrinter and the matching name of the value that the module is expecting:

     Change font color - 'color'